-Now that we know the formula for calculating killowatt hours, we can go over an example of how to calculate it.
-Let’s take an example of trying to calculate the KWH usage of a light bulb.
+Now that we know the formula for calculating kilowatt-hours, we can go over an example of how to calculate it.
+Let’s take the example of trying to calculate the KWH usage of a light bulb.

-- Next, you need to determine how long the light bulb will run for.
-This could be over it’s life time, or over a shorter period like a day.
-For this we will calculate the KWH usage for one day = 24hours.
+- Next, you need to determine how long the light bulb will run.
+This could be over its lifetime, or over a shorter period like a day.
+For this, we will calculate the KWH usage for one day = 24hours.

 - Last, enter the information into the formula or calculator above.